YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **db_create**

-Creates a new sub-directory in the current directory, a global directory file with settings from gdemsr, and the GT.M database file.
+Creates a new sub-directory in the current directory, a global directory file with settings from gdemsr, and the YottaDB database file.

 Here is the code: